 - As temperature increases (↑), the forbidden energy gap decreases (↓) very slightly.

 Understanding Related Terms

 Electrons are allowed to move inside a solid.
 The movement of these electrons can offer ascent to the conduction of power by making an electric flow through the solid.

-A material with low resistivity utilized for contacts and interconnects in semiconductor preparation.
+A material with low resistivity is utilised for contacts and interconnects in semiconductor preparation.
 The conduction band and the valence band overlap in a conductor.
 In this way, in a conductor, the conduction band is equivalent to the valence band, and the charge bearers are fundamentally electrons.

 The measure of how freely current can flow through a material is called conductivity.
-Copper, with its high conductivity of 5.95 x 107 W-1m-1, conveys electric flow more freely than does aluminium, with its marginally lower conductivity of 3.77 x 107 W-1m-1.
+Copper, with its high conductivity of 5.95 x 107 W-1m-1, conveys electric flow more freely than aluminium, with its marginally lower conductivity of 3.77 x 107 W-1m-1.
 Conductivity is the converse of resistivity r:

 s = 1/r.